 You're gonna love it!
 Stay tuned for exciting news regarding the imminent

 release of my 41st album! ...And for all of our friends across this great

 country...we are planning our annual Fall Tour to promote the new release,

 so watch for our Fall Tour schedule coming soon!

-Have a Blessed Holiday!~Hope to see you at one of our upcoming shows soon!
+~Hope to see you at one of these shows soon!~